anish-patel1/plaintext-to-html-converter/README.md

 | `ConnectionStrings:DefaultConnection` | Connection string to the target database |

 Set this to your target database before running.
-Example used during development targets `ARL_TALENT` on a local SQL Express instance.
+Example used during development targets `DB_NAME` on a local SQL Express instance.

 ## Stored procedures